LLEALABRIL/mandacaru-chatbot/README.md

 # Mandacaru-ChatBot
-ChatBot to classify news through sentiments as positive,negative and neutral
+This ChatBot classifies news through sentiments as positive, negative and neutral.